We can't find the internet

 When running CueCam presentations, Face Follow is aware of the currently-presented slide layout and will move you out of the way of and left or right side content automatically, returning you to the centre of the frame (or picture-in-picture circle) in other cases.

-Using Shoot’s a teleprompter
+Using Shoot as a teleprompter

 When you run a presentation, teleprompter notes are automatically displayed in Shoot.